 The current menu.
 If you compare it with the old menu, you’ll notice the usual things like a bit higher prices but also the removal of conch from the menu 🙁

 The owner/cook Rehanah is always in the back and only comes out to take orders and complete the transaction.
-But for that brief period where you can interact with her, she comes off as “all business”, which is fine with me 😀 I ordered a Shrimp/Goat Roti, Steamed Rice with Goat and a Double to go.
+But for that brief period where you can interact with her, she comes off as “all business”, which is fine with me 😀 I ordered a Shrimp/Goat Roti, Steamed Rice with Goat and a

 The famous and semi-famous have also visited Rehanah’s Roti.